gustavomiyazono/DIO/README.md

 #### My name is Gustavo.
 Welcome to my portfolio!

-I am doing a bootcamp with DIO and this is my progress.
+I am doing a bootcamp with DIO and this is my progress so far!